blerchin/usf-ixd/src/projects/pitch-deck/README.md

 #### Experience Map
 This option involves a bit more imagination and hypothesis, since you likely won't have time to do interviews _and_ a map.
 We'll go over how to make an experience map in class.
 You can model yours after any of the styles shown in _Experience Mapping_.
 Explain the ideal experience of using your product and how it addresses any shortcomings of existing offerings.
 Print your map out as an 11x17 or larger poster.
+Also check out this guide from Adaptive Path: <http://www.mappingexperiences.com/>

 #### Note:
 Whichever format you choose, please print it and bring to class on April 30th.